 - Bruce Highway Maroochydore Road Interchange Upgrade Project (BHMIP)

-TSA Advisory’s role included developing project documentation in accordance with Building Queensland procedures and the management and co-ordination of six consulting firms for the production of business case inputs and technical reports.
-The project required extensive interfacing with Queensland Government Department stakeholders, Building Queensland Group Director and Executives.
-The final Business Cases were successfully delivered and endorsed within the compressed timeframes, with delivery of each underway.
+TSA Advisory’s role included developing project documentation in accordance with Building Queensland procedures, and the management and coordination of six consulting firms for the production of business case inputs and technical reports.
+The project required extensive interfacing with Queensland Government Department stakeholders, Building Queensland group director and executives.
+The final business cases were successfully delivered and endorsed within the compressed timeframes.
+The projects have since commence delivery.

-Stage 3 of the project (E2G) will see a $481 million upgrade of the Highway, duplicating 10 kilometres of the existing Bruce Highway near Cairns and incorporating an existing four lane section and the relocation of an existing rail line.
+Stage 3 of the project (E2G) will see a $481m upgrade of the highway, duplicating 10 kilometres of the existing Bruce Highway near Cairns, incorporating an existing, four lane section and the relocation of an existing rail line.
 The new alignment will increase road safety and improve traffic flow.

 Stage 4 (K2A) of the project involves a $135 million upgrade of the highway, with additional lanes constructed to widen the highway from four to six lanes.

-The BHMIP is a $300 million major interchange upgrade which will include a new four lane, eastbound bridge over the Bruce Highway, traffic signals at the nearby roundabout, provision of service roads, and relocation of an off ramp.
+The BHMIP is a $300m, major interchange upgrade which will include a new, four lane, eastbound bridge over the Bruce Highway, traffic signals at the nearby roundabout, provision of service roads and relocation of an off ramp.